Starbound: Gameplay

 Many gameplay elements and features, such as items, enemies, and planets, use procedural generation in order to provide a variety of content.
 The game features story-based missions, quests, free world exploration, enemies to fight, and the ability to interact with and terraform the environment.
 Player class is defined by items that the player is wearing.

 The player also has the ability to farm and sell crops, build buildings, and charge rent to tenant NPCs who can live in those buildings.

+In update 1.0, a story was added to the game.
+The story uses a formula that consists of sandbox exploration to scan a set of items, such as human items, then going through a story dungeon to fight a boss.

+In update 1.3 [UNSTABLE], mechs were added to the game.
+Mechs are modular and allow the player to equip various weapons and tools such as guns, shields, and drills.
+You can also equip various bodies to the mechs, which set how much energy and health your mechs have.
+One of the main uses for mechs is the exploration of outer space areas, such as asteroid fields and space ships.

 Development

 Starbound was announced by Chucklefish director Finn Brice in February 2012, with a tiered, Kickstarter-style, pre-order opening via the Humble Store on 13 April 2013.
 Tier options included a copy of the game, an invite to the beta, and a download of the game's soundtrack, as well as game-related "rewards", such as naming an in-game non-player character, designing a hat or weapon, and having a statue of oneself designed to be placed in the game.
 Within 24 hours of the pre-order opening, over 10,000 people backed the game, contributing over $230,000 to fund the game's development.

 By May 2013, the Starbound pre-order had reached all three of its stretch goals by raising over $1,000,000.
 The game entered an early access beta on Steam on 4 December 2013, receiving over $2,000,000 in pre-orders prior to its launch.
 Starbound is written in C++ and uses a custom game engine.
 The soundtrack was composed by American composer Curtis Schweitzer.
 The game was officially released out of early access on 22 July 2016.
-The game will also be ported for the Xbox One at a later time.
+In 2013, it was announced that the game would be ported to the Xbox One at a later time.